yochaigal/cairn/resources/relics.md

 #### Decayed Wooden Sword
 - Seems like a real sword when wielded.
-- Does d4 DMG, but victims look brutally wounded for a moment, even when not really hit at all.
+- Does only d4 damage but victims look brutally wounded for a moment, even when the weapons misses.
 - Breaks on roll of 1.

 #### Twinvine